cunctator/traceshark/README.md

 # Introduction to Traceshark

-This is an early version of a graphical viewer for Ftrace and Perf events that can be captured by the Linux kernel.
+This is a graphical viewer for the Ftrace and Perf events that can be captured by the Linux kernel.
 It visualizes the following events:

 ```
 cpu_frequency
+cpu_idle
 sched_migrate_task
 sched_process_exit
 sched_process_fork